happyrabbit/CE_JSM2017/README.md

-# CE_JSM2017: The science and art of data
+# CE_JSM2017: The Science and Art of Data

 ## General information